-Places in Paris to Workout, for Tourists, Nomads, & All Other Travelers
+Places in Paris to workout, for Tourists, Nomads & Business Travelers

-Whatever your wellness goals or trip duration may be, you can rest assured that Paris has what you need to keep those activities going.
+Whatever your wellness goals or trip duration may be, you can rest assured a big city like Paris has what you need to keep those activities going.

 - Short term/tourist

 - Semi-long term / nomadic

-Different gyms have different packages.
+Different gyms have different types of packages.
 While you might not mind paying a €10 day pass for a day or 2 as a tourist, this will add up on a 3-month or even 3-week stay in Paris.